shashankkatte/ts-playground/README.md

 > checkout examples on when to use typeannotations at the bottom section of `02_ts_features/01_variables.ts`

-## What the hell is `any` type?
+### What the hell is `any` type?

-`any` type means that the Typescript absolutely has no idea what time a variable or value is!
+`any` type means that the TypeScript absolutely has no idea what time a variable or value is!
 No clue at all!

 So `any` type is

 1. A type , just like `boolean` or `string`

-2. Means Typescript has no idea what this is and cant check for correct property references.
+2. Means TypeScript has no idea what this is and cant check for correct property references.

 > **Avoid Variables with `any` at all costs.
-Its generally a bad thing b'coz Typescript cant do its job of helping you**
+Its generally a bad thing b'coz TypeScript cant do its job of helping you**

 > checkout examples on when to use typeannotations at the bottom section of `02_ts_features/01_variables.ts`

-## Functions - Type Annotation and Type Inference
+### Functions - Type Annotation and Type Inference

 We got a glimpse of type annotation and functions when we discussed varaiables in `02_ts_features/01_variables.ts`.